-This MUST be one of the following values, a value registered in the IANA JSCalendar Enum Registry, or a vendor-specific value.
+This MUST be one of the following values, another value registered in the IANA JSCalendar Enum Values registry, or a vendor-specific value (see Section 3.3).
 Any value the client or server doesn't understand should be treated the same as if this property is omitted.

-- "start": The event/task described by this JSCalendar object occurs at this location at the time the event/task starts. - "end": The event/task described by this JSCalendar object occurs at this location at the time the event/task ends. - o timeZone: "String" (optional)
+- \ "start": The event/task described by this JSCalendar object occurs at this location at the time the event/task starts. - \ "end": The event/task described by this JSCalendar object occurs at this location at the time the event/task ends. - o timeZone: "TimeZoneId" (optional)

 A time zone for this location.
-See also Section 1.4.9.